ceorron/cycle-bit-random-number-generator/README.md

 This makes rcb_fast_generator, potentially, the best random number generator to date.
 Giving the speed of an xorshift generator with better statistical qualities and a long period of at minimum 2<sup>bit-length(T)</sup>.

+# rcb_generator catches up

+Optimisations to rcb_generator, in June 2023, mean that it now rivals rcb_fast_generator for speed.
+The output is still exactly the same, meaning the two are extremely fast while producing very high-quality random numbers.

 MIT Licence - See Source/License file

 ```C++